nestauk/kuebiko/docs/guide/episodes/episode_01.md

 The flow code can found in [`kuebiko/pipeline/companies_house/flow.py`\*](../pycco/kuebiko/pipeline/companies_house/flow.html), its utility functions (which are not a focus of this episode) in [`kuebiko/pipeline/companies_house/utils.py`](../pycco/kuebiko/pipeline/companies_house/utils.html), and its getters in [`kuebiko/getters/companies_house.py`\*](../pycco/kuebiko/getters/companies_house.html)
 .

-Running `python kuebiko/pipeline/companies_house/flow.py run` will run the flow.
+Running `python kuebiko/pipeline/companies_house/flow.py --environment conda run` will run the flow.

+:flame: Check out the [data quality report]() in the Metaflow UI :books:

 ## A short investigation into artifact overheads